lucaszischka/BottomSheet/README.md

 ### Options

+`.absolutePositionValue` Allows absolute values in pixels to be used as BottomSheetPosition values.

 `.allowContentDrag` Allows the BottomSheet to move when dragging the mainContent.

 - Do not use if the mainContent is packed into a ScrollView.